Parkm465/telecom-churn-prediction/README.md

 # Customer Churn Prediction (IBM Telecom Dataset)
 ## Defining The Problem
 In busineess, customer churn, the rate at which customers stop using a product, is a major challenge.
+It's much cheaper to retain customer than it is to get new ones, so customer churn is valulable for businessses.
 This project builds a machine learning pipeline to predict whether a client is likely to leave based on demographics, services used, and billing information from the dataset.
 The goal is not only to achieve a strong predictive performance, but also to identify key factors that drive churn and translate model results into actionable businesss insights.

 #### Dataset and Variables
 Source: [IBM Telecom Customer Churn Datsset](https://www.kaggle.com/datasets/blastchar/telco-customer-churn/data) Target Variable: Churn (Yes/No)

-**The dataset includes the following variables** **Customer Demographic**
+**The dataset includes the following variables**
+<br>**Customer Demographic**
 1. customerID: a unique string given to each customer
 2. gender: Whether customer is male or female
 3. SeniorCitizen: Whether the customer is a senior citizen or not (1, 0)
 4. Partner: Whether the customer has a partner or not (Yes, No)
-5. Dependents: Whether the customer has dependents or not (Yes, No) **Service Usage**
+5. Dependents: Whether the customer has dependents or not (Yes, No)
+<br>**Service Usage**
 6. PhoneService: Whether the customer has a phone service or not (Yes, No)
 7. MultipleLines: Whether the customer has multiple lines or not (Yes, No, No phone service)
 8. InternetService: Customer’s internet service provider (DSL, Fiber optic, No)